Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/volatility.md

 The `volatility` config is an optional config that describes how predictable a UDF’s output is.
 Warehouses use this to decide if results can be cached, reordered, or inlined.
 Setting the appropriate volatility helps prevent incorrect results when a function isn’t safe to cache or reorder.

-In dbt, the default `volatility` value is unset (`null`).
+By default, dbt does not specify a volatility value (`null`).
 If you don’t set volatility, dbt generates a `CREATE` statement without a volatility keyword, and the warehouse’s default behavior applies.

 ## Supported volatility types